 Pursuant to Art.
-78 AIFMA the Investment Company shall be entitled at any time and at its sole discretion, subject to prior approval by the competent supervisory authority, to merge one or more sub-funds with one or more other AIFs.
+78 AIFMA the Investment Company shall be entitled at any time and at its sole discretion, subject to approval by the competent supervisory authority, to merge one or more sub-funds with one or more other AIFs.
 Sub-funds and unit classes may likewise be merged with each other or even with one or more other AIFs or their sub-funds and unit classes.
-It shall likewise be permissible to split the sub-funds and unit classes.
+It shall likewise be permissible within the meaning of Art.
+80 AIFMA to split the sub-funds and unit classes.

-The general meeting of shareholders shall be entitled at any time and at its sole discretion, subject to prior approval by the competent supervisory authorities, to merge the Investment Company with another company, whatever the latter's legal form and irrespective of whether its registered office is in Liechtenstein.
-It shall likewise be permissible to split the Investment Company.
+The general meeting of shareholders shall be entitled at any time and at its sole discretion, subject to approval by the competent supervisory authorities, to merge the Investment Company with another company, whatever the latter's legal form and irrespective of whether its registered office is in Liechtenstein.
+It shall likewise be permissible within the meaning of Art.
+80 AIFMA to split the Investment Company.